casper-ecosystem/cep18/docs/query.md

 ## Querying the Contract Package

 We will need the contract package's `contract_hash` to interact with the recently installed instance of CEP-18.
 You can find the contract package hash within the installing account's `NamedKeys`, under the name given during the installation process.
-In this instance, you will be looking for `

 ```bash
 casper-client query-global-state -n http://<HOST IP>:<PORT> \